rolandtreiber/shoptopus-admin-react/public/static/docs/support/contact.md

 their functionalities.
 Our support does not cover any 3rd party plugin customization or bug fixes that are not in our control.

-Customers are always welcome to ask for feature requests and give suggestions that can improve our premium themes.
+CustomersList are always welcome to ask for feature requests and give suggestions that can improve our premium themes.
 All feature requests definitely will be considered, and the new features will be released with upcoming releases.